-Code Compliance for Diamond Piers Sold Through Retail Stores
+Code Compliance for Diamond Pier Foundations Sold Through Retail Stores

 In the state of Wisconsin the Diamond Pier is governed by the Wisconsin Uniform Dwelling Code and has been reviewed under the Wisconsin Building Product Evaluation - Product Approval # 201612-O.

 Most states are governed by a state code, but if you live in a state that does not have a state code, you should first inquire with the building department as to their published code.
-If the local town, city or municipality has adopted the IRC code, the Diamond Pier ESR-1895 and the instructions below will apply.
+If the local town, city, or municipality has adopted the IRC, then the ICC-ES Evaluation Report ESR-1895 and EER-1895 for the DP-50 & DP-75 and the instructions below will apply.

-Do not install the Diamond Pier Footings until the Building Department has approved your plans.
-The building department is required to review your project, prior to use, to insure the application of the Diamond Pier meets the requirements of the Diamond Pier installation manual, the ESR-1895 and that the project loads do not exceed the limits of the Diamond Pier load chart.
-There may also be site specific anomalies the will affect the use of the Diamond Pier product.
-The building department as the (AHJ) Authority Having Jurisdiction must insure that requirements listed above and that the intent of code has been met within the context of your site specific project.
+Do not install the Diamond Pier footings until the building department has approved your plans.
+The building department is required to review your project, prior to use, to ensure the application of the Diamond Pier system meets the requirements of the Diamond Pier Installation Manual and the ESR-1895 and EER-1895 reports, and that the project loads do not exceed the limits of the Diamond Pier Load Chart.
+There may also be site-specific anomalies that will affect the use of the Diamond Pier product.
+The building department as the Authority Having Jurisdiction (AHJ) must ensure that the requirements listed above and that the intent of code have been met within the context of your site-specific project.

-Path to code compliance for products purchased through retail stores depend on the type of project being supported by the Diamond Pier DP50 & DP75 models.
+The path to code compliance for products purchased through retail stores depends on the type of project being supported by the Diamond Pier DP-50 & DP-75 models.

 Documents You'll Need to Submit with Your Plans

-For projects defined in paragraph 2.0 of the ESR-1895; as decks, covered decks, walkways, stairways, and accessory structures defined in the International Residential Code (IRC), or similar projects that meet this intent submit to your local building code department:
+For projects defined in paragraph 2.0 of the ESR-1895; as decks, covered decks, walkways, stairways, and accessory structures as defined by the IRC, or similar projects that meet this intent, submit to your local building code department:

-- A copy of the building plans with Diamond Pier foots indicated and specified as the foundation of the project.
+- A copy of your building plans with Diamond Pier footings indicated and specified as the foundation of the project.

 For Municipalities that have adopted the IRC: